-The Department of Safety and Security collaborated with several on campus and community partners to write a Department of Justice (DOJ) Office of Violence against Women grant focused on the issue of sexual violence.
+In 2015 the Department of Safety and Security collaborated with several on campus and community partners to write a Department of Justice (DOJ) Office of Violence against Women grant focused on the issue of sexual violence.
 MHU was one of 27 schools nationally awarded the grant.
 The program is designed to support institutions of higher education in developing comprehensive coordinated campus and community-based approaches to prevent and respond to sexual assault, domestic violence, dating violence and stalking.
 MHU is required to conduct mandatory prevention and education programming for all incoming students and to train campus law enforcement and all members of disciplinary boards to respond effectively to sexual assault, domestic violence, dating violence and stalking.
-MHU will use the funds to develop and adopt policies, procedures and "best practices" that prioritize victim safety and hold offenders accountable.
+MHU will used the funds to develop and adopt policies, procedures and "best practices" that prioritize victim safety and hold offenders accountable.
 The grant allowed MHU to conduct training and programming, obtain additional lighting, buy a new VHF emergency communications system, and purchase report writing software that is Clery compliant.
+This grant has been reapplied for 2022-2025 with notice to be made in October 2021.